ideckia/ideckia/README.md

 * [SSH-Connect](https://github.com/ideckia/action_ssh-connect): Connect to SSH in a simple and fast way.
 * [Open weather](https://github.com/ideckia/action_open-weather): Show the weather in the configured towns.

-Don't you like these actions?
+You don't like these actions?
 Change them or [create your own](#create-your-own-action) to fit your needs.

 ### Create your own action